Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Frequently Asked Questions

-Q: Is it safe to manually edit conflict markers inside pnpm-lock.yaml?
-A: No. Manual edits will almost certainly break YAML syntax, invalidate integrity hashes, and cause pnpm install --frozen-lockfile to fail.
-Always regenerate the lockfile using pnpm's resolver.
+Is it safe to manually edit conflict markers inside pnpm-lock.yaml?
+No. Hand edits almost always break YAML structure or invalidate an integrity hash, and the next pnpm install --frozen-lockfile will fail.
+Always discard the conflicted file and regenerate it with pnpm's resolver.

-Q: Why does pnpm-lock.yaml change even when package.json remains untouched?
-A: pnpm resolves transitive dependencies and peer dependencies dynamically.
-Registry metadata updates, new patch versions, or changes in workspace topology will trigger lockfile updates to maintain exact reproducibility.
+Why does pnpm-lock.yaml change even when package.json is untouched? pnpm resolves transitive and peer dependencies dynamically, so refreshed registry metadata, a new patch version, or a workspace topology change will re-serialize parts of the lockfile to keep resolution exact and reproducible.

-Q: Should I commit pnpm-lock.yaml in library packages?
-A: Yes.
-Committing the lockfile ensures reproducible builds for contributors and CI.
-For published libraries, consumers will ignore it, but it remains critical for internal testing and workspace consistency.
+Should I commit pnpm-lock.yaml in a library package?
+Yes.
+The committed lockfile guarantees reproducible builds for contributors and CI.
+It is not published to consumers, but it remains essential for internal testing and workspace consistency.